BruteForceMaestro/XPSystem/README.md

     50: Nerd %purple%
   # The structure of the badge displayed in-game.
 Variables: %lvl% - the level. %badge% earned badge in specified in LevelsBadge. %oldbadge% - base-game badge, like ones specified in config-remoteadmin, or a global badge. can be null.
   badge_structure: (LVL %lvl% | %badge%) %oldbadge%
+  # Path files get saved to.
+Requires change on linux.
+  save_path: (Exiled folder on windows.)
 ```
 ## Commands
 ```